henley-regatta/adventofcode2021/README.md

   required steps but I cannot blame him for _any_ of the mess that has ensued.
   This is by far the record for longest I've taken on any _part_ of a day's solution with thinking about it, off and on, for a whole week before getting my answer.
+  * `python/day19part2.py` - A light refresher, really, after the pain of part one.
+  Especially as I'd been using a vague analogue of "Manhattan Distance" in some of my failed attempts to tackle part one (hint: no, you _cannot_ ignore rotations when comparing probe pair distances in part one, although you *can* use a simpler length discriminator to narrow the search-space if you like).
+Anyway, a slight adaptation of the probe transform/merge logic worked to get scanners into a single coordinate system and from there the answer was trivial to arrive at.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.